AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 values :ada:`(L => 7, M => 8)`, which are used instead of the default values.

 Note that we cannot set default values for nonlimited tagged types.
-The same applies to generic formal type.
+The same applies to generic formal types.
 For example:

 .. todo::